-Ecological Designation Number Within Bromsgrove District Site Name Nearest Development Site Comments / Recommendations Remaining 17 SSSI - No impacts SWS 83 Lickey Hills BDC92 (~160 m) No direct impacts although disturbance impacts may arise during construction Brockhill Wood 2010/13 (~50 m) No direct impacts although disturbance impacts may arise during construction Whetty Coppice BDC65 (~260 m) No impacts due to distance and intervening development Ravensbank Drive Bridle Track 2 & 11 (immediately adjacent) EL24 (~20 m) EL15 (~180 m) EL33 (~300 m) This SWS is within Redditch Borough, on the border with Bromsgrove District.
+Somments / Recommendations Nearest Development Site Site Name Number Within Bromsgrove District Ecological Designation No impacts - ISSS 11 gninismaA No direct impacts although disturbance impacts may arise during construction BDC65 (~160 m) Lickey Hills 83 SWS No direct impacts although disturbance impacts may arise during construction (m 03~) £1\0102 Brockhill Wood No impacts due to distance and infervening development BDCe2 (~5e0 m) Whetty Coppice This SWS is within Redditch Borough, on the border with Bromsgrove District.
 No direct impacts although disturbance impacts may arise during construction.
-Measures required to prevent encroachment, fencing along common boundaries.
-On-site planting and landscaping proposals should be appropriate to the site and aim to enhance the habitats of the double hedge trackway Bow Brooks 2010/12 (~700 m) Due to topography, pollution prevention measures are required Land near Stoke Works Site 7 (immediately adjacent) No direct impacts although disturbance impacts may arise during construction.
+Measures required to prevent encoachment, fencing along common boundaries.
+On-site planting and landscaping proposals should be appropriate to the site and aim to hendered and sim to head of the site and sim to head of the habitats of the double heads trackway 2 & 11 (immediately adjacent) EL15 (~180 m) EL33 (~300 m) Ravensbank Drive Bridle Track Due to topography, pollution prevention measures are required (m 007~) 21\0102 Bow Brooks No direct impacts although disturbance impacts may arise during construction.
 Measures required to prevent encroachment.
-On-site planting and landscaping proposals should be appropriate to the site and aim to enhance the habitats of the adjacent derelict site and grassland verges Battlefield Brook Water Vole Colony BDC20 (immediately adjacent) BDC80 (<20 m) Buffer zone to be established along the southern bank of the watercourse prior to construction and incorporated into the design proposals of at least 6 m width.
+On-site planting and landscaping proposals should be appropriate to the site and aim to enhance the habitats of the adjacent derelict site and grassland verges derelict site and grassland verges Site 7 (immediately adjacent) Land near Stoke Works Buffer zone to be established along the southern bank of the watercourse prior to construction and incorporated into the design proposals of at least 6 m width.
 Buffer zone to be fenced to allow vegetation to grow tall and prevent access by the general public.
-Vegetation to be managed by cutting back every alternate year.
-Pollution prevention measures to be implemented for both construction and operational phases Spadesbourne Brook Water Vole Colony BDC81 (<20 m) A number of small unreferenced development sites (immediately adjacent and close by) Measures to be put in place along Birmingham Road to protect the SWS from encroachment and disturbance during construction, including pollution prevention measures Fenced buffer zone to be established prior to construction and incorporated into the design proposals where the small development sites are immediately adjacent to the watercourse, and pollution prevention included
+Vegetation to be managed by cutting back every alternate yoear.
+Pollution prevention measures to be implemented for both construction and operational phases BDC80 (<20 m) adjacent) BDC80 (<20 m) Battlefield Brook Water Vole Colony Measures to be put in place along Birmingham Road to protect the SWS from encroachment and disturbance during construction, including pollution prevention measures Penced buffer zone to be established prior to construction and incorporated into the design proposals where the small development sites are immediately adjacent to the watercourse, and pollution prevention included BDC81 (<20 m) A number of small unreferenced development sites (immediately adjacent and close by) Spadesbourne Brook Water Vole Colony